⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Does tirzepatide need to be refrigerated?

 Yes, unopened tirzepatide pens should be stored in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Once in use, pens can be stored at room temperature (up to 86°F / 30°C) for up to 21 days.
+Once in use, pens can be stored at room heat (up to 86°F / 30°C) for up to 21 days.
 Never freeze tirzepatide pens, and discard any pen that has been frozen.

 Can you drink alcohol on tirzepatide?